sebasvila/fif/content/en/posts/schaublin13-refurbish-5/index.md

 Finally, after some months, I ended with a slight experience in scraping and some useful tools.
 Mainly a precision surface plate, a magnetic master square, some straight edges, scrapers, scraper grinding tool, and spotting ink.
-Below, there are some pictures of them.

 # First tests with the new tools